TartanLlama/tartanllama.github.io/_posts/2016-06-22-stack-and-heap.md

         .cfi_endproc
 {% endhighlight %}

-So `e` is stored on the "free store", which is where `new` allocates from.
-This is the official name for what is often inaccurately referred to as the "heap".
+So `*e` is stored on the "free store", which is where `new` allocates from.
+This is the official name for what is often inaccurately referred to as the "heap"; the data structure used to represent this construct doesn't need to be a heap.
 The argument for the `c` parameter is stored in the `edi` register.

 {% highlight nasm %}
 _Z3fooi:                                   ;start of foo